SURPLUS ASSET AUCTIONS, LLC

 Auctions may be conducted with Reserve Prices.
 A Reserve Price is the lowest price that the Seller is willing to accept for an item.
 A Reserve Price is not disclosed to Bidders.
 This feature allows a Seller to list an item at a lower Minimum Opening Bid Amount without being obligated to sell the item until the bidding reaches the Reserve Price.
 A Seller sometimes utilizes this feature to encourage bidding on an item.
 Where there is a Reserve Price, the Auctioneer reserves the right to bid on behalf of the Seller.
 When the bid of any Bidder reaches or exceeds the Reserve Price, an indication is displayed showing that the Reserve Price has been met.

 F. Buyer’s Premium

 Auctioneer has the right to impose a Buyer’s Premium on all items sold at auction.
 The Buyer’s Premium is a percentage that is added the purchase price of any item, and is payable by the winning Bidder.
-The Buyer’s Premium is always explicitly disclosed on the auction site.
+The Buyer’s Premium is 16% unless otherwise noted on the auction site.

 G. Becoming a Seller